 The DNA-Explained.com Blog

-DNA-Explained.com utilizes WordPress.com as our blogging platform, without any additional plugins like JetPack or others mentioned on the WordPress Resource site, here.
+DNA-Explained.com utilizes WordPress.com as our blogging platform.
+You can read about it on the WordPress Resource site, here.

 WordPress is owned by AUTOMATTIC.
 Their privacy notice for WordPress bloggers explains more about WordPress and how AUTOMATTIC uses information.